jakirseu/Firebase-Authentication-SwiftUI-Demo/README.md

-### This is a demo project of implementing Firebase Authentication into SwiftUI project.
+### This is a demo project of implementing Firebase Authentication into a SwiftUI project.
 You can get the tutorial from [DevSwiftly.com](https://devswiftly.com/add-firebase-authentication-to-your-swiftui-app/).

 Make sure to add your own GoogleService-Info.plist into the root directory of the project.